 There are specific requirements involved with being accepted into LEAD.
 Participants must possess less than 3 grams of drugs when arrested and they must not have felony convictions for serious violent crimes and other offenses.
 They also cannot be suspected of exploiting minors in a drug-dealing operation or promoting prostitution.
 For those who are accepted into LEAD, no criminal charges are filed.

 Drug offenses in Washington State are referred to as VUSCA: Violation of the Uniform Controlled Substance Act.
 The Uniform Controlled Substance Act is outlined in Chapter 69.50 RCW.
 In Washington State, the term “controlled substance” is applied to all illegal drugs.
 Please see our prior blog post about drug possession laws in Washington State.

 Programs such as LEAD are great alternative to incarceration, but you need a knowledgeable criminal defense attorney on your side.
 There may be other alternatives, such as probation or drug court, if you cannot qualify for LEAD.

-If you are facing drug related charges, it is imperative that you work with an experienced,knowledgeable criminal defense attorney who can thoroughly explore your options and fight for your best interests.
-We understand that a drug conviction can have significant negative repercussions, including but not limited to fines and jail time.
+If you are facing drug related charges, it is imperative that you work with an experienced, knowledgeable criminal defense attorney who can thoroughly explore your options and fight for your best interests.
+A drug conviction can have significant negative repercussions, including but not limited to fines and jail time.
 Your job, relationships, and livelihood may be at stake.
-Our criminal attorneys at Dellino Law Group have vast experience and expertise in this area and are ready to work diligently and effectively to ensure you receive the best possible results.
-Please contact us today for a Free Consultation.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.